CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-08-04-atomic-vs-mutex.md

 Way faster than using a mutex (by over 3x in some cases)!
 But this shouldn't be terribly surprising.
 When we use a mutex, we're relying on software routines to lock and unlock the mutex.
 With our atomic operations, we're relying on the underlying hardware mechanisms to make the increment an indivisible operation.

 However, it's important to note that what we're profiling here is repeated locks and unlocks for our mutex, and repeated atomic increments for our atomic benchmark.
 This is largely an artifical scenario, so we should be cautious in thinking cases where we can replace a mutex with an atomic operation will give us a massive speedup.

+### Additional Notes

+One interesting question to ask is how to locks get passed between threads when we use a mutex?
+There are numerous different techniques that have varying level of complexity, fairness, and performance.
+[Here](https://www.cs.rice.edu/~vs3/comp422/lecture-notes/comp422-lec19-s08-v1.pdf) is a presentation that goes over some of the classical lock algorithms.

 ## Matrix Multiplication - Mutex and Atomics